-Executive Vice President for Patient Advocacy
+Executive Vice President for Patient Advocacy and Engagement

 Called “a bit of a renegade” by People magazine, Gwen has long insisted on pushing boundaries while maintaining a safe space for patients.
 As editor and publisher of Mamm, a magazine for women with breast or reproductive cancer, Gwen published features on previously-taboo subjects, such as dating after a mastectomy, along with the more expected academic features on news and policy analysis.
 Her media leadership was recognized by the Avon Foundation, which honored her as one of “the most powerful women in breast cancer.”

-Gwen is a graduate of Sarah Lawrence College, where she also served as an adviser for their Health Advocacy program.
+Gwen is a graduate of Sarah Lawrence College, where she also served as an advisor for their Health Advocacy program.
 She grew up in Milwaukee, but now lives in New Jersey, where she cooks Persian dishes, collects earrings and improves her friends’ personal libraries, one book at a time.